 Marine Resin Types: A Quick Guide

-Polyester, vinylester and epoxy marine resins all have their pros and cons, which we covered in the past.
+Polyester, vinylester and epoxy marine resins all have their pros and cons, which we covered in great detail in the past.
+Here at the Boats.net blog, we'll sometimes publish "Quick Guide" versions of past subjects for more easily digestable reading, like we're doing here.

 Deciding which resin to use for a given purpose will be a compromise, often coming down to choosing the one with the least disadvantages.
 If you aren’t sure which marine resin type to use, here’s a quick guide to polyester, vinylester and epoxy resins.